Artificial Intelligence (AI) and Machine Learning (ML) for Automated 5G Network Monitoring

 These technologies won’t yet replace old-fashioned human know-how.
 For example, when a wholly singular issue arises in a telecommunications network, it can often be specialists’ own experience, skills and contextual knowledge that lead to a solution.
 But there are limitations to this, and some repetitive aspects of network management are better left for AI to handle; this reduces the risk of human error, and frees up the experts to focus on tactical, strategic and business decision-making.

 AI enhances traditionally-defined baselines by allowing automatic calculations, using many different prediction models, to establish the probability that a given parameter will be reached or exceeded.
-The process becomes even more robust when ML is deployed in network management for anomaly detection.
+The process becomes even more robust when machine learning is deployed in network management for anomaly detection.
 Once detected, AI can search for the original cause of an anomaly and find the answer quickly and efficiently.
 The network can group similar events together, even if a single root cause is responsible for many different symptoms.
 From the business perspective, this means automated monitoring for customer-focused issues such as KPIs and SLAs, using data direct from the system.

 With the data in place, products such as Comarch Artificial Intelligence (AI) Control Desk simplify and optimize the network management process for telecommunications operators.
 Such products will be essential sooner rather than later, as we’re rapidly moving towards a point when networks (and the data they receive and generate) will be so complex that monitoring and maintenance will only be possible using automated systems.